Our history and core beliefs

 By adhering to these principles, Capital Group has grown into one of the world's largest investment management firms.

 Two years after the Wall Street Crash of 1929, the US was grappling with the worst depression in its history.
 More than 40% of US banks had closed and one out of every four Americans were out of work.
 It was against this bleak backdrop that Jonathan Bell Lovelace, an investment professional who had honed his research techniques in the roaring '20s with a Detroit investment firm, decided to set up his own business in California.
 His vision was to build an investment company that recognised the importance of value, solid research and maintaining a long-term perspective – principles that had helped him avoid the worst of the stock market slump of 1929.

 Capital becomes one of the first investment managers to invest globally.
 Its first investment outside the US was in oil company Royal Dutch, which later became Royal Dutch Shell.
-The principles that underpinned the global approach back then are even more relevant today: investing across the broadest possible range of securities can help to deliver superior, more consistent returns.
+The principles that underpinned the global approach back then are even more relevant today: investing across the broadest possible range of securities is a path to superior, more consistent returns.

 Drawing on its expertise in global investing, Capital creates the first ever global stock indices.
 Later sold to Morgan Stanley, these became the MSCI - probably the most recognisable and widely-used family of investment indices in the world.

 Broadening the range of its investment services, Capital begins managing fixed income assets in dedicated bond portfolios.
 Today, the company manages more than US $200 billion in fixed-income assets, making it one of the largest bond managers in the world.

 Capital Group (formerly Capital International) is asked by the International Finance Corporation, an affiliate of the World Bank, to help set up a fund that allows institutions to invest in emerging markets.
 This leads to the creation of the Capital International Emerging Markets Growth Fund, the first of its kind in the world.